 The other signs of a bad roofing job include a large hump in the middle of the roof, missing shingles, and overall sloppy workmanship.
 It can be very clear when previous roofing contractors took many, many shortcuts.

 The material life expectancy listed earlier in this article is all in instances when installed correctly.
 And as you could see, if any of them are installed well, you’ll have a functioning roof for decades to come.

-If you’ve determined your roof is in need of a replacement, you can use HOVER to take accurate measurements that reduce project cost and time.
-By taking just a few photos with your smartphone, you can get a fully scaled 3D model with accurate exterior measurements for the roof, siding, and all openings.
-This helps contractors quickly provide precise pricing estimations and visualize different materials and colors for homeowners.
+If you’ve determined your roof is in need of a replacement, you can use HOVER to visualize what a new roof would look like.
+By taking a few photos with your smartphone, you can get a fully scaled, interactive model 3D model and try out new shingle styles and colors.
+You can even order a HD render of any design that you create!
+When you share this with your contractor they can request our detailed exterior measurements report.
+This allows them to quickly provide precise pricing estimations and gets the project started efficiently.

 With HOVER, you take the guesswork out of the process and are able to visualize your projects before they start.